Why the pandemic has converted this novelist from pessimism to optimism

 The answer to the first of those two questions is technically “yes” but the question to the third is “no”.
 Why?
 Well, we may be chemical scum but we are the kind of chemical scum that can “dream of distant quasars”.
 Quasars are supermassive blackholes, billions of times larger than the Sun, surrounded by gasses, that radiate energy thousands of times greater than entire galaxies.

-We are the kind of chemical scum who have the kind of brains, which are the kind of physical object – the only known physical object like this – that can understand and simulate a model of something as alien, as unlike anything we will ever sense or experience, as unlike the physical structure of itself, as a quasar makes us anything but insignificant.
+We are the kind of chemical scum who have the kind of brains, which are the kind of physical object – the only known physical object like this – that can understand and simulate a model of something as alien, as unlike anything we will ever sense or experience, as unlike the physical structure of itself, as a quasar.
+This makes us anything but insignificant.
 Far from insignificant, this makes us the centre of the universe in a way.

 “The theory reaches out, as it were, from its finite origins inside one brain that has been affected only by scraps of patchy evidence from a small part of one hemisphere of one planet – to infinity.”— From the ‘The Beginning of Infinity’